jtommaney/blog/posts/DuckDB Profiling 1: Scaling Data and Threads.md

 * Opportunities to improve linear scaling, and to better handle data growth for specific queries.
 * DuckDB continues to improve quickly, these notes are with DuckDB 0.2.3

+## DuckDB Profiling 1: Comparison with SQLite3

+General test scenario:  create DBT-3 schemas at scale factor (SF) 10, 30, and 100.
+SF-100 is 150 million orders, with 600 million line items and about 100GB raw data.

+Use "pragma threads = n" syntax to change then number of threads working on a given query.

+* Threads in [ 1,2,4,8,16 ]
+* DBT-3 Queries range [ 1...22]
+* DBT-3 Scale Factor in [ 10,30,100 ]

 ## DuckDB Profiling 1: Scaling Data and Threads

 General test scenario:  create DBT-3 schemas at scale factor (SF) 10, 30, and 100.